 Welcome to St Paul’s Church, Ruislip Manor

-To watch a video-recording of the service for the Third Sunday of Epiphany, 24th January, please click here
+To watch a video-recording of the following services, please click on the links below

 Please using the ‘Act of Spiritual Communion’ (Click here to download a copy) along with the relevant readings which can be found on the Services page under Sunday Readings or follow the live recording on our Facebook page.